ROCK Sex says Uncle Sam don't think but we think he should.

 He particularly skewers military imperialism in a sequence where U.S. soldiers seize a beach just for some surfing recreation.
-When asked why, the off-sane Officer (Robert Duvall) scoffs that the Vietcong are no threat because "Charlie don't surf."
+When asked why, the off-sane Officer (Robert Duvall) scoffs that the Vietcong (called the VC, or 'Victor Charlie') are no threat because "Charlie don't surf."

 Joe Strummer, who traveled the world as a child with his diplomat father, put the political consciousness into Punk music.

 He used the line as the title of a song mocking American Imperialism with such lines as,

 THE CLASH -"Charlie Don't Surf" (1981)